BenSchr/Twitterstream-Sentiment-Analysis/README.md

 At the beginning of our journey we have the twitterusers tweeting some posts with some hashtags.
 Roumors says there are ~6000 per second.
 Twitter offers an API to query them in past for some days or to read the livestream.

-With a Kafka Producer written in Python (use Java or Scala if you want to) we listen the stream and after some cleaning we send the relevant part auf the tweet to a topic of the Kafkaserver.
+With a Kafka Producer written in Python (use Java or Scala if you want to) we reading the stream and after some cleaning we send the relevant part of the tweet to a topic at the Kafkaserver.

-While the Tweets getting send to the topic on the other side of the Kafkaqueue waits the Spark-Consumer.
+While the tweets getting send to the topic the Spark-Consumer waits at the other side of the Kafka Messagequeue.
 The Spark-Streaming libary has some KafkaUtils to collect the messages from the Kafkaserver and return them into Spark RDDs to process them.

 Inside the Spark-Consumer we let the NLTK Vader package doing the Sentiment-Magic and add that result to the data of the tweet.